Skip to Content

 Pure Earth Launches New Lead-Prevention Program in Seven Countries

-The program, begun in Q4 of 2024, includes establishing long-term, effective lead mitigation strategies through health surveillance, supply chain mapping, regulatory guidance, and collaboration with governments and other stakeholders.
+The program began in Q4 of 2024 and includes establishing long-term, effective lead exposure mitigation strategies through health surveillance, supply chain mapping and consumer product testing, regulatory guidance and improving of enforcement capacities, all in collaboration with governments and other stakeholders.

-The scope includes the identification and reduction of lead in cookware and cosmetics in Ghana, Peru, and Colombia; reduction of lead contamination in spices and cookware in India; reforming unsafe ULAB recycling practices in Indonesia; and integrating lead exposure detection and treatment into national health systems through blood lead level (BLL) surveillance and source assessments in the Philippines and Egypt.
+The scope includes the identification and reduction of lead in cookware and cosmetics in Ghana, Peru, and Colombia; the reduction of lead contamination in spices and cookware in India; supporting the government in managing used lead-acid battery (ULAB) recycling practices in Indonesia; integrating lead exposure detection and treatment into national health systems through blood lead level (BLL) surveillance and source assessments in the Philippines; and researching lead poisoning prevalence and potential sources of exposure in Egypt.

 See further country details below: